Video Game Addiction Treatment Program Options

 Those who study video game addiction also believe that the problem has a psychological component.
 They contend that compulsive gamers retreat to a fantasy world to escape their real-life troubles and unpleasant emotions.
 According to a recent report, 41 percent of those who play online video games indicated they game to escape from reality.

 Staff at treatment centers designed to help video game addicts understand the underlying causes of the problem and are equipped to help.
-Call us at 1-888-997-3147(Who Answers?) to learn how we can help you or your loved one overcome this addiction.
+Call us at to learn how we can help you or your loved one overcome this addiction.

 Is There a Cure for Video Game Addiction?